apostrophecms-legacy/apostrophe-schemas/README.md

 ### Adding New Properties To Objects Using the Schema

 A schema is a simple array of objects specifying information about each field.
-The `apostrophe-schemass` module provides methods to build schemas, validate submitted data according to a schema, and carry out joins according to a schema.
+The `apostrophe-schemas` module provides methods to build schemas, validate submitted data according to a schema, and carry out joins according to a schema.
 The module also provides browser-side JavaScript and Nunjucks templates to edit an object based on its schema.

 Schema objects have intentionally been kept simple so that they can be send to the browser as JSON and interpreted by browser-side JavaScript as well.